DreamWaQ++: Obstacle-Aware Quadrupedal Locomotion With Resilient Multi-Modal Reinforcement Learning: Implementation Details

-The policy was trained to maximize the command tracking rewards while satisfying style rewards (Table~\ref{table:reward_functions}), resulting in smooth and accurate robot motion.
-The curriculum was a reward-based one, which automatically increased the command velocity range when the velocity tracking reward, $r_{v_{x,y}}\in[0, 1]$, surpassed a given threshold, $r^\textrm{thres}_{v_{x,y}}$, which was set to $0.9$.

-Finally, the reward curriculum ensures safe behavior in the real world by gradually increasing the penalty for the style rewards.
-Applying strong penalties to the style rewards at early training can restrict exploration, resulting in poor performance.
-However, without a strong penalty, the robot tends to behave aggressively once noisy exteroceptive measurements are taken as inputs in the real world.
-Hence, a reward curriculum that exponentially grows over learning iteration was utilized to facilitate stable learning.
-More details are provided in section~\ref{supp:reward_functions}.

-\subsubsection{\textit{Domain randomization}}
+\subsection{Domain Randomization}

-We randomized multiple physical properties of the robot and the environment to facilitate sim--to--real transfer.
-Additionally, we employed Roll-Drop~\cite{campanaro2023roll} to encourage exploration and robustness on top of physics randomization.
-Details of the physical properties and its randomization ranges are provided in Table~\ref{table:domain_randomization}.
+We randomized multiple physical properties of the robot and environment to facilitate sim-to-real transfer.
+Additionally, we employed Roll-Drop~\cite{campanaro2023roll} to encourage exploration and enhance robustness alongside physics randomization.
+Table~\ref{table:domain_randomization} summarizes the details of the physical properties and their randomization ranges.

+Additionally, we applied domain randomization to account for potential data asynchrony between proprioceptive and exteroceptive sensors caused by system delays.
+Such delays may arise from factors including data transmission latency, multithreaded execution on the robot, and hardware-induced timing jitter.
+These issues can violate the Markov property assumed in standard policy learning frameworks.

+To mitigate this, we randomly delay proprioceptive observations within a range of $[0, 15]~\mathrm{ms}$ during training.
+This strategy encourages the policy to treat minor mismatches between proprioceptive and exteroceptive inputs as observation noise, thereby increasing its robustness to sensor delays during deployment.

+While it is theoretically possible to extend the randomization range to further improve robustness, doing so can lead to overly conservative policies and degrade performance.
+Therefore, we set the maximum delay to $15~\mathrm{ms}$, which we found to be empirically appropriate given the computational constraints of our onboard hardware.